Peter J. Dougherty was appointed Director of Princeton University Press

 the Press' imprint, is appointed from the faculty by the president of

-the University, and nine of the 15 members of the Press' board must
+the University, and nine of the 15 members of the Press' Board of Trustees must

 have a Princeton University connection.